2020 Bloomin' Metric® Covid-19 Update

 This is one of the most important references since this is how the Bloomin' Metric got its name.
 From the beginnings of the event, efforts were made to schedule the event close to the Dogwood Festival in Fairfield – usually the third Sunday in May.
 It was the combination of the event's route being a metric century and passing through the dogwood blooms that the event got its name.

 Back in the 1990s the Bloomin' Metric's 75- and 100-kilometer routes entered the Poverty Hollow area by climbing up the road alongside the beautiful waterfalls.
 This is where the routes split, with the 75-kilometer route turning left up Meeker Hill and the 100-kilometer route continuing straight.
-Once reaching the top, Jeff, who was driving SAG at the time, observed an incredible amount of cyclists literally lounging around the ponds.
-He got out to find out what was going on.
+I was driving SAG that year and once I reached the top I saw an incredible amount of cyclists literally lounging around the ponds.
+I got out to find out what was going on.

-A lot of the cyclists, mostly the 75-kilometer riders told him that besides resting they were trying to decide whether the ascend "that" hill – pointing up to Meeker Hill or just do the extra 25 kilometers on what seems to be pretty flat terrain ahead of them.
-Thus, this location was named Indecision Corner.
+A lot of the cyclists, mostly the 75-kilometer riders told me that besides resting they were trying to decide whether the ascend "that" hill – pointing up to Meeker Hill or just do the extra 25 kilometers on what seems to be pretty flat terrain ahead of them.
+So I decided to name it Indecision Corner.
 The corner changes when the route changes and traditionally 75- and 100-kilometer riders still grab both cue sheets (if not using any GPS) and decide which way to go once they get to this split in the route – depending on how strong they feel at the time.
 This year's Indecision Corner is located at Five Points.

 This is an area in Redding and is found on the 75- and 100-kilometer routes.
 After leaving the food stop at Joel Barlow High School and cycling 2 miles, you reach Five Points.
 More accurately it should be described as five spokes, formed by the roads that all intersect at this point.
 Black Rock Turnpike forms two of the spokes running north and south, with Hopewell Woods Rd to the right and Newtown Turnpike to the left.
 Sunset Hill Rd completes the fifth point.
 We usually have police stationed at this location so you'll have to slow down to "decide" which way you're going to turn.
 Remember, this is after all the new location of Indecision Corner.